EmekaOnyekwelu/SQL-Udacity-DFDN/README.md

 ORDER BY 1 desc
 LIMIT 10

-/* query the sales evolution of Rock genre from USA customers */ SELECT CAST(Invoice.InvoiceDate AS year) AS 'Sales Period (Year)', ROUND (SUM(InvoiceLine.UnitPrice * InvoiceLine.Quantity),0) AS 'USA Customer Spend (Rock Genre)'
+/* query4 the sales evolution of Rock genre from USA customers */ SELECT CAST(Invoice.InvoiceDate AS year) AS 'Sales Period (Year)', ROUND (SUM(InvoiceLine.UnitPrice * InvoiceLine.Quantity),0) AS 'USA Customer Spend (Rock Genre)'
 FROM Invoice
 JOIN InvoiceLine